Invalid0/PasswordManager/README.md

 Users should be able to view and edit existing passwords, including account details like username/email and password.
 Show List of Passwords on Home Screen
 The home screen of the application displays a list of all saved passwords, showing essential details for each entry.

 Delete Password
 Users should be able to delete passwords.

-Technical Requirements
+Frame Worked Used
 Encryption
-Implement strong encryption algorithms (e.g., AES, RSA) to secure password data.
+I used apple framework -> CryptoKit, Security.

 Database
-Use a secure database (e.g., CoreData) to manage encrypted passwords locally on the device.
+I used Apple framework -> CoreData

 User Interface
-Design a clean and intuitive user interface for managing passwords, following the design provided in the Figma link.
+Designed clean and intuitive user interface for managing passwords, following the design provided in the Figma link.

 Input Validation
-Implement validation to ensure that mandatory fields are not empty and data is properly formatted.
+Implemented validation to ensure that mandatory fields are not empty and data is properly formatted.

 Error Handling
-Properly handle errors and edge cases to ensure a smooth user experience.
-Documentation
-Provide clear instructions on how to build, run, and use the application.
-UI Design
+Properly handle errors.

 Design Reference
 Follow the design specifications provided in the Figma link.
 Ensure that the user interface is intuitive and meets the design requirements.